hongwen-sun/MuQ/README.md

 | MuQ    | ~300M  | MSD dataset | [OpenMuQ/MuQ-large-msd-iter](https://huggingface.co/OpenMuQ/MuQ-large-msd-iter)       |
 | MuQ-MuLan  | ~700M | music-text pairs | [OpenMuQ/MuQ-MuLan-large](https://huggingface.co/OpenMuQ/MuQ-MuLan-large)       |

 **Note**: Please note that the open-sourced MuQ was trained on the Million Song Dataset.
 Due to differences in dataset size, the open-sourced model may not achieve the same level of performance as reported in the paper.
+The training recipes can be found [here](./src/recipes).

 ## License